molssi-seamm/molssi-seamm.github.io/source/html/developers/design/index.rst

 SEAMM comprises six components:

 1. A :ref:`graphical user interface` (GUI) for creating and editing flowcharts.
 #.
-A :ref:`serializable implementation of a flowchart` that contains all of
+A serializable implementation of a :ref:`flowchart` that contains all of
    the information needed to run the workflow and to reproduce it at a later time.
 #.
 An :ref:`Flowchart Interpreter` that executes the flowchart.